LLNL/serac/src/docs/index.rst

 Getting Serac
 -------------

-Serac is hosted on GitHub `here <https://github.com/LLNL/serac>`_.
+Serac is hosted on `GitHub <https://github.com/LLNL/serac>`_.
 Serac uses git submodules, so the project must be cloned recursively.
 Use either of the following commands to pull Serac's repository:

 .. code-block:: bash